AndreyAD1/process_bathymetry_data/README.md

 ## Input File Formats

-Developed to solve the specific task the script requires very specific and even strange formats of input files.
+Developed to solve the specific task this script requires very specific and even strange formats of input files.

 ### Fairway Coordinates